 They will not need a calculator until the middle of Form 7.
 Again their teacher will explain when and what sort they need.
 There are some occasions on which they may need to use a calculator in class before then but there are school calculators available.

-They will have two Maths preps a week.
-These should not take more than 30 minutes and if they are struggling to complete them in that time they should tell their teacher so that they can help with their difficulties.
+They will have one Maths prep a week.
+This should not take more than 30 minutes and if they are struggling to complete it in that time they should tell their teacher so that they can help with their difficulties.